 Ingredients for the Chicken Salad:

-Store extra mayo in an airtight container for a couple weeks.
+Store mayo in an airtight container for up to 3 weeks.

-In a large mixing bowl, toss chicken, apple, celery, onions and parsley.
+Make the Chicken Salad: In a large mixing bowl, toss chicken, apple, onion, chives and parsley.
 Add just enough mayo to bind the salad, 1/2 – 3/4 c.
 Add salt and pepper to taste.

 Refrigerate until serving.
 Add almonds just before serving so that they don’t lose their crunch.

-Serve on a roll, bread, or salad, as desired.
+Serve on a roll, bread, English muffin (my favorite), croissant or salad, as desired.